Observable Perfect Equilibrium: Observable Perfect Equilibrium

 For one-sided quasi-perfect equilibrium, it has been shown that formulation (\ref{eq:OSQPE}) implies the following linear programming formulation (\ref{eq:OSQPE-2}) for an $\epsilon$-quasi-perfect equilibrium strategy for the machine player~\cite{Farina21:Equilibrium}.
 In (\ref{eq:OSQPE-2}), $\mathbf{v}$ is a new vector of free variables, while all other quantities are the same as in (\ref{eq:OSQPE}).

-\begin{proposition} Any limit point of solutions to the trembling linear program (\ref{eq:OSQPE-2}) as the trembling magnitude $\epsilon \rightarrow 0^+$ is a one-sided quasi-perfect equilibrium strategy for the machine player. \end{proposition}.
+\begin{proposition} Any limit point of solutions to the trembling linear program (\ref{eq:OSQPE-2}) as the trembling magnitude $\epsilon \rightarrow 0^+$ is a one-sided quasi-perfect equilibrium strategy for the machine player. \end{proposition}

 This linear programming formulation leads to a polynomial-time algorithm for computation of one-sided quasi-perfect equilibrium by solving the problem for consecutively smaller values of $\epsilon$ until a termination criterion is met~\cite{Farina21:Equilibrium}.
 It is argued that this computation is more efficient than analogous algorithms for extensive-form trembling-hand perfect equilibrium and quasi-perfect equilibrium, because the OSQPE formulation only depends on $\epsilon$ through the objective, while EFTHPE depends on $\epsilon$ through the left-hand-side of constraints, and QPE depends on $\epsilon$ in both the right-hand-side of constraints and the objective.
-We now provide a linear program formulation for $\epsilon$-observable perfect equilibrium that is analogous to (\ref{eq:OSQPE-2}), which also implies a polynomial-time algorithm for computation of observable-perfect equilibrium with the same computational advantages as for OSQPE.
-Note that in our new LP formulation (\ref{eq:OPE-2}) $\epsilon$ occurs only in the objective, as it did in (\ref{eq:OSQPE-2}).
-Note also that our objective has only about half as many terms as the corresponding OSQPE objective, suggesting that OPE can be computed faster than OSQPE.
-This agrees with the intuition described above, since OPE only considers trembles for the opponent consistent with our observations of the path of play, while OSQPE considers all possible (past and future) trembles for the opponent.
+We now provide a linear program formulation for \(\epsilon\)-observable-perfect equilibrium that is analogous to (\ref{eq:OSQPE-2}), which also implies a polynomial-time algorithm for computation of observable perfect equilibrium with the same computational advantages as for OSQPE.
+Note that in our new LP formulation (\ref{eq:OPE-2}) \(\epsilon\) occurs only in the objective, as it did in (\ref{eq:OSQPE-2}).
+Note also that our objective omits the term involving the machine-player strategy vector that appears in the corresponding OSQPE objective, replacing the tremble contribution by the single scalar term \(\epsilon w\), which suggests that OPE can be computed faster than OSQPE.
+This agrees with the intuition described above, since OPE only considers trembles for the opponent consistent with our observations of the path of play, while OSQPE considers all possible past and future trembles for the opponent.

-\begin{proposition} Any limit point of solutions to the trembling linear program (\ref{eq:OPE-2}) as the trembling magnitude $\epsilon \rightarrow 0^+$ is an observable perfect equilibrium strategy for player 2. \end{proposition}.
+\begin{proposition} Any limit point of solutions to the trembling linear program \((\ref{eq:OPE-2})\), as the trembling magnitude \(\epsilon\) goes to zero, is an observable perfect equilibrium strategy for player 2. \end{proposition}